Booking Terms & Conditions

 Airfare/Airline Conditions: Your invoice will confirm whether flights are included in the booking.
 If flights are included you will be sent a flight proposal before tickets are issued.
 Cruise Traveller will choose the airline and all routes for all packages.
 If you wish to vary the package dates or selected airline, a surcharge will apply and you will be advised before tickets are issued.
 If you are paying for your own flights, you will be sent a flight proposal along with an invoice for payment.
 All flight options are subject to change and availability until tickets are issued.
 Any amendments after ticket issue will incur change fees including any variation in airfare or taxes.
-Your booking is also subject to the terms and conditions of the airlines and these can be found on their websites.
+Your booking is also subject to the terms and conditions of the airlines.

-Amendment Fees: Once the deposit has been received any amendments to this booking will incur a fee of A$100 per person in addition to fees imposed by service providers.
+Amendment Fees: Once the deposit has been received any amendments to this booking will incur a fee of AU $100 per person in addition to fees imposed by service providers.

-Availability: Advertised lead-in prices are subject to availability at the time of booking.
+Availability: Advertised prices are subject to availability at the time of booking.
 Where these are not available the service provider may offer an alternative.
-We strongly recommend booking early to avoid disappointment.
+We recommend booking early to avoid disappointment.

-Gratuities: Tipping is not usually included in the cruise fare, however, all cruise lines differ.
-Please note on certain cruise lines a ‘gratuity’ is added to your onboard account, but is still optional.
+Gratuities: Gratuities are not usually included in the cruise fare, however, all cruise lines differ.
+Please note on certain cruise lines a gratuity is added to your onboard account, but is still optional.

-Onboard Accounts: Most cruise lines require you to set up an ‘onboard account’.
-This is usually done during registration by providing a credit card and any charges incurred while onboard for items not covered by your cruise fare (such as additional shore excursions, premium beverages, toiletries etc.) will be settled to this card at disembarkation.
+Onboard Accounts: Most cruise lines require you to set up an ‘onboard account’ on embarkation; usually during check-in by providing a credit card.
+Any charges incurred while onboard for items not covered by your cruise fare (such as additional shore excursions, premium beverages, etc.) will be settled to this card at disembarkation.
 Please note most cruise lines do NOT accept debit cards so please check prior to departure.

 Passport Information: A valid passport is required to travel internationally and on most Australian cruises.
 A copy of your passport is required by Cruise Traveller.
 Most countries require at least six month’s validity from the date of your return to Australia.
 Some countries also require a minimum of two blank pages in your passport.
 If your passport details change at any time, it is your responsibility to advise your Cruise Specialist so the suppliers can be updated.
 If the change relates to your name, some suppliers will charge additional fees to amend your booking.

 Payment Terms: Please refer to your invoice for the deadlines for all payments.
-If payment of your First Deposit is not received by the deadline your option will automatically expire without obligation.
-All Deposits are Non-Refundable.
-Cruise Traveller takes no responsibility for bookings that cancel due to non-payment of Deposits or Final Payment.
-We reserve the right to charge a rebooking fee.
+If payment of your deposit is not received by the deadline your option will automatically expire without obligation.
+Most deposits are non-refundable.
+Cruise Traveller takes no responsibility for bookings that cancel due to non-payment of deposit or final payment.
 We will not be held responsible for any penalties levied by the cruise line for late payment and reserve the right to pass on these penalties.

-Service Provider Conditions: All service providers (cruise lines, airlines, hotels, tour operators etc.) have their own Terms and Conditions and we encourage travellers to familiarise themselves with these which can usually be found on the service provider’s website.
-Most service providers reserve the right to alter itineraries and services due to operational or situational requirements.
+Service Provider Conditions: All service providers (cruise lines, airlines, hotels, tour operators etc.) have their own terms and conditions.
+Service providers reserve the right to alter itineraries and services due to operational, security or situational requirements.

-Travel Advisories: The Australian Dept. of Foreign Affairs and Trade keep up to date travel advisories on their website where you can also register your travel plans www.smartraveller.com.au.
+Travel Advisories: The Australian Department of Foreign Affairs and Trade keep up to date travel advisories on their website where you can also register your travel plans www.smartraveller.com.au.

-Travel Documentation: It is the responsibility of the traveller to ensure your Passports, Visas, Health requirements and other relevant or official travel documentation is correctly obtained.
-Cruise line documentation will usually be available three weeks prior to embarkation.
-It is your responsibility to notify your Cruise Specialist the date you are leaving Australia if you are not booking your flights with Cruise Traveller.
+Travel Documentation: It is the responsibility of the guest to ensure passports, visas, health requirements and other relevant or official travel documentation is correctly obtained.
+Generally, cruise line documentation is available approximately three weeks prior to embarkation date.

 Travel Insurance: Travel insurance is not included in the price of your travel.
 Cruise Traveller require each guest to have travel insurance in place from the time of booking your holiday, specifically to cover non-refundable deposits, cancellation costs, medical evacuation cover while travelling in Australia or overseas and supplier insolvency.
-It should be noted that most cruise lines will not accept the reservation without relevant travel insurance cover including expedition cruises.
-We will require the name of the insurance provider, the policy number, and the 24-hour emergency telephone number to finalise your booking.
-If the travel insurance is being covered by a Credit Card provider, please verify the cover includes medical evacuation and supplier insolvency as many do not.
-We will need either the Group Policy Number from your bank or the actual credit card number that provides the cover.
-The 24-hour emergency telephone number should not be a toll-free number e.g. 1300, it should be a landline e.g. +61-area code-phone number.
-Please ask your Cruise Specialist to provide a travel insurance quotation at a specially negotiated rate to ensure you are adequately covered.
+Your Cruise Specialist can provide a travel insurance quotation to ensure you are adequately covered.

-Vaccinations & Health: It is the travellers’ responsibility to contact your Doctor or ‘The Travel Doctor’ regarding health requirements relevant to your travel itinerary.
+Vaccinations & Health: It is the guests’ responsibility to contact your Doctor or ‘The Travel Doctor’ regarding health requirements relevant to your travel itinerary.

 Visas: Visas are not included in the cruise fare.
-It is the responsibility of the traveller to ensure all visas are obtained prior to travel, however, Cruise Traveller is able to provide guidance in relation to visa requirements for the cruise booked.
+It is the responsibility of the guest to ensure all visas are obtained prior to travel.
 Some cruise lines are able to obtain visas on behalf of the passenger, which would be charged to your onboard account.
-If you have ever been deported from a country, have a criminal conviction or a communicable disease, you may be denied entry or be required to make a special visa application.
-Please ensure you are aware of this before you make final travel arrangements.